ggguser/seanh.github.io/_posts/2020-01-01-jekyll-breadcrumbs.md

   But this doesn't work for pages.
 A `foo/bar/gar.md` page doesn't get `foo` and `bar` categories and its breadcrumbs will be just <samp>Home > PAGE_TITLE</samp>.

-  This could probably be fixed quite easily.
+  This could probably be fixed quite easily: `page.dir | split: "/"` should give you a list of the subdirs, which you can then use to create breadcrumbs for each.
+  You'd only want to do this for pages though, not posts.

 The Gist
 --------